evan-111/evan-111/README.md

 ## 👨‍💻 About Me

-I'm a final-year CS student passionate about building software and breaking things (ethically).
+I'm a final-year CS student passionate about building software, protecting things (blue teaming) and virtualization.
 I enjoy working across the full stack while also diving deep into cybersecurity — from setting up homelabs to competing in CTF challenges.

-- 🔭 Currently working on personal projects involving web development and security tooling
+- 🔭 Currently working on personal projects involving AI and network security
 - 🏠 Running a homelab with **Proxmox**, **OPNsense**, **VyOS**, and **Wazuh** for hands-on network & security practice
-- 🚩 Active CTF player — I enjoy web exploitation, network analysis, and OSINT challenges
+- 🚩 Active CTF player — I enjoy reverse engineering, network analysis, OSINT challenges and cryptogprahy
-- 🌱 Always learning — currently exploring more of **XDR** and **threat detection**
+- 🌱 Always learning — currently exploring more of **XDR**, **Edge AI IDS/IPS** , **proxmox labbing**
 - 🎯 Open to opportunities in **Software Engineering** and **Cybersecurity**

 ---